dezdem0na/django-test-workers/README.rst

 Workers
 =======

 Workers is a simple Django test app.
 Application dynamically creates models from yaml file.
+You can add your yaml file to project directory (along with your manage.py) and name it "models.yaml".
+Without that file provided default "users.yaml" file will be used.

 Requirements: